-Basic income (loss) per share is computed by dividing our net income (loss) by the weighted average number of shares of our common stock par value \$0.01 per share ("Common Stock") outstanding during the period.
+Basic income (loss) per share is computed by dividing our net income (loss) by the weighted average number of shares of our Common Stock outstanding during the period.
 Shares of Common Stock outstanding under the share lending arrangement entered into in conjunction with the 2025 Notes (as defined in Note 7) are excluded from the calculation of basic and diluted earnings per share because the borrower of the shares is required under the share lending arrangement to refund any dividends paid on the shares lent.
 Refer to Note 7.
 For diluted earnings per share, the dilutive impact of stock options and warrants is determined by applying the "treasury stock" method.
-The dilutive impact of the 2033 Senior Notes, the 2023 Convertible Notes and the 2025 Notes (each, as defined and discussed in Note 7) has been considered using the "if converted" method.
+The dilutive impact of the 2023 Senior Notes, the 2023 Convertible Notes (each, as defined and discussed in Note 7) has been considered using the "if converted" method.
 For periods in which their effect would be antidilutive, no effect is given to Common Stock issuable under outstanding options or warrants or the potentially dilutive shares issuable pursuant to the 2033 Senior Notes, the 2023 Convertible Notes and the 2025 Notes in the dilutive computation.

-A total of 62,204,391, 70,029,480 and 67,765,380 potential shares of Common Stock have been excluded from the calculation of diluted net income (loss) per share for the years ended December 31, 2021, 2020 and 2019, respectively, because their inclusion would be antidilutive.
+A total of 55,580,089, 62,204,391 and 70,029,480 potential shares of Common Stock have been excluded from the calculation of diluted net income (loss) per share for the years ended December 31, 2022, 2021 and 2020, respectively, because their inclusion would be antidilutive.
 A full presentation of diluted earnings per share has not been provided because the required adjustments to the numerator and denominator resulted in diluted earnings per share equivalent to basic earnings per share.

+During the year ended December 31, 2022, an aggregate of 211,187 options were exercised and 1,599,212 restricted stock units were settled, resulting in the issuance of 1,316,570 shares of Common Stock.
+Of the 1,810,399 exercised and restricted stock units settled, 493,829 shares of Common Stock were surrendered in lieu of a cash payment via the net exercise feature of the related agreements.

-During the year ended December 31, 2021, 445,437 Common Stock options to purchase shares of our Common Stock were exercised, resulting in the issuance of 445,437 shares of Common Stock.
-Of the 445,437 Common Stock options exercised, 0 shares of Common Stock were surrendered in lieu of a cash payment via the net exercise feature of the agreements.
+During the year ended December 31, 2021,445,437 Common Stock options to purchase shares of our Common Stock were exercised, resulting in the issuance of \$45,437 shares of Common Stock.
+Of the \$45,437 Common Stock options exercised, 0 shares of Common Stock were surrendered in lieu of a cash payment via the net exercise feature of the agreements.

-During the year ended December 31, 2020, 206,875 Common Stock options to purchase shares of our Common Stock were exercised, resulting in the issuance of 206,875 shares of Common Stock.
+During the year ended December 31, 2020, 206,875 Common Stock options to purchase shares of our Common Stock were exercised, resulting in the issuance o£06,875 shares of Common Stock.
 Of the 206,875 Common Stock options exercised, 0 shares of Common Stock were surrendered in lieu of a cash payment via the net exercise feature of the agreements.

-During the year ended December 31, 2019, 24,877 Common Stock options to purchase shares of our Common Stock were exercised, resulting in the issuance of 19,232 shares of Common Stock.
-Of the 24,877 Common Stock options exercised, 5,645 shares of Common Stock were surrendered in lieu of a cash payment via the net exercise feature of the agreements.

-Note 5 Investments
+Note 5 Acquisitions and Investments